 These problems in the coffee market are nothing new.
 That’s why Nespresso, a wholly owned subsidiary of Nestlé, came up with a clever idea as early as 1986:

-To fill the same ground coffee usually sold as a bar into mini capsules, through which water is then pumped with a little extra pressure with the aid of a special machine!
+To fill the same ground coffee usually sold as a package into mini capsules, through which water is then pumped with a little extra pressure by a special machine!

 Nespresso thereby promises to “enable anyone to create the perfect cup of espresso coffee” – just like a professional barista.